Watch PAX West Insider now!

 Not only do these house rules make Monopoly less fair - which is saying a lot for a game where most of the outcome already comes down to what you roll - they also make the notoriously long board game even slower to finish, dragging out its length across multiple hours and testing the patience of even the most stalwart of fans.

-Luckily, we’re on hand to set the record straight, by teaching you how to play Monopoly the right way - or, at least, the way it was designed to be played - and answering common questions about its rules.
+Luckily, we’re on hand to set the record straight, by teaching you how to play Monopoly correctly - or, at least, the way it was designed to be played - and answering common Monopoly rules questions.

 So ditch that Free Parking rule, keep those Get Out of Jail Free cards at the ready and avoid spending an hour arguing over whether you get double money for landing on Go, as we teach you how to play Monopoly using its official rules.